Leverage means the big amount of money borrowed (loan) from the broker to buy a highly valuable asset with your small investment fund.

 Followed by the credit market, The Forex market is by far the largest in the world in terms of the trading volume.

 It is well recognized and organized, as it works through various financial institutions.
 And also operates on different levels.

-Just so you know, banks majorly rely on the behind-the-scene FX market for progress, as they turn into smaller financial firms regularly known as “dealers” and get involved in large positions.
+Just so you know, central banks majorly rely on the behind-the-scene FX market for progress, as they turn into smaller financial firms regularly known as “dealers” and get involved in large positions.